 Cottage cheese has long been a favorite among athletes and people trying to watch their weight.
 Mild and fresh, it’s made from curdled milk.
 After draining, the curds are washed to remove residual acids, giving cottage cheese a sweeter taste.

 Cottage cheese is an excellent source of calcium, a mineral that plays a major role in tooth and bone health, and in the prevention of osteoporosis.
-It also helps you to regulate your blood pressure and might even play a role in preventing certain cancers, such as prostate cancer.
+It also helps you to regulate your blood pressure and might even

 If you’re concerned that your child is lethargic, consider adding cottage cheese to their diet.
-According to a 2005 study, young children who eat more dairy products such as cottage cheese and milk have more energy.
+According to a

 Metabolic syndrome is a cluster of conditions that includes high blood sugar levels, which is a major concern for people with diabetes.
 A British study found that eating dairy products such as cottage cheese can decrease the likelihood of metabolic syndrome in men, both who have and do not have diabetes.